 The most straightforward way to explain harm reduction with regard to heroin use is that it refers to methods used to curb the negative effects associated with heroin use.
 To understand some of the harm reduction methods currently employed for heroin addicts, you must know some of the key effects that can occur to those who use heroin.
 One of the main problems is blood-borne illnesses and diseases, which are caused by heroin addicts who use the drug intravenously sharing their hypodermic needles with other drug users.
 And since heroin is such a powerful opiate with a high potential for overdose, another form of harm reduction would be to switch heroin addicts to a substance that would keep withdrawal symptoms at bay while protecting them from withdrawal and the numerous other side effects of heroin use.
 However, at present we’re going to discuss one form of harm reduction in particular.

 Historically, needle exchange programs were a very European concept.
-Much like with heroin assisted programs — programs in which heroin addicts would inject heroin in a supervised clinical environment with or without the assistance of a nurse — needle exchange programs are typically facilities where heroin addicts and other intravenous drug users can go to dispose of their used syringes and pick up clean, unused syringes for free.
+Much like with injection supervision programs, which is a European program that offers a safe clinical environment to use IV drugs to promote less risky drug abuse, needle exchange programs are typically facilities where heroin users or other intravenous drug users can go to dispose of their used syringes and pick up clean, unused syringes for free.
+Due to the success of both types of programs, more needle exchanges are spreading across the US and, in 2017, the first American injection supervision site opened it's doors to fight addiction in Seattle, WA.
+Many programs also distribute the overdose reversal medication known as Narcan or the generic formnaloxone so that drug users or their loved ones can act as first responders in order to increase overdose survival rates.
 In most cases, needle exchange programs are a free service available to anyone who has a need for clean syringes.
-More often than not, these facilities are located in larger, more populous cities where there’s likely to be a more substantial communities of intravenous drug users.
+More often than not, these facilities are located in larger, more populous cities where there’s likely to be a more substantial community of intravenous drug users.

 In most cases, needle exchange programs are considered a social service and a public health service comparable to free health clinics where individuals on limited or no income can get vaccinations and birth control.
 However, rather than vaccines, needle exchange programs provide hypodermic needles and other needed paraphernalia to intravenous heroin users.
 Unlike heroin assisted programs, however, needle exchange programs don’t typically allow heroin users to inject themselves with the drug on-site.
 Instead, they’re provided with the tools they need to inject the drug and must do so off the premises.
 Once they have used the hypodermic syringe and other apparatuses, they can return to the needle exchange to dispose of the used utensils while picking up clean, unused utensils, ad infinitum.
 As well, needle exchange programs typically offer to help addicts find the recovery resources they need to overcome their addicts if they would like to begin receiving treatment.